 So how do I know if the car I'm thinking of buying, thats currently still in Japan, is actually any good?

-Well we have a very close relationship with 'Our man in Japan'.
-We've spent a lot of time ensuring he understands exactly what quality of car we want and he's really good at sorting out the 'must haves' from the 'must avoids'.
-In fact I reckon that for every one car we buy, we turn down another ten.
-We've dealt with our Japanese agent for literally hundreds of car purchases and we trust him 100%.
+Well I have a very close relationship with my partner in Japan.
+I have spent a lot of time ensuring he understands exactly what quality of car I want and he's really good at sorting out the 'must haves' from the 'must avoids'.
+In fact I reckon that for every one car I buy, I turn down another ten.
+I have dealt with my Japanese agent for literally hundreds of car purchases and I trust him 100%.